-Basic weighted-average number of shares of common stock outstanding for the years ended December 31, 2022 and 2021 include the shares of the Company issued and outstanding during such periods, each on a weighted average basis.
+Basic weighted-average number of shares of common stock outstanding for the years ended December 31, 2023 and 2022 include the shares of the Company issued and outstanding during such periods, each on a weighted average basis.
 The basic weighted average number of shares common stock outstanding excludes common stock equivalent incremental shares, while diluted weighted average number of shares outstanding includes such incremental shares.
-However, as the Company was in a loss position for all periods presented, basic and diluted weighted average shares outstanding are the same, as the inclusion of the incremental shares would be anti-dilutive.
+However, as the Company was in a loss position for all years presented, basic and diluted weighted average shares outstanding are the same, as the inclusion of the incremental shares would be anti-dilutive.
 The common stock equivalents excluded from the computation of diluted weighted average shares outstanding are as follows:

 December 31,

-2022 2021
+2023 2022

-Stock options 2,565,377 1,419,242
+Stock options 5,504,383 2,565,377

-Unvested restricted stock awards 2,091,420 1,940,740
+Unvested restricted stock awards 2,337,440 2,091,420

+Preferred stock 13,744,812

-Total 4,656,797 3,359,982
+Total 21,586,635 4,656,797